w3f/polkadot-wiki/docs/learn/learn-staking.md

 monitoring their performance, keeping an eye on changing commission rates (a validator can change commission at any time), and general health monitoring of their validators' accounts.
-Thus, while not being completely set-it-and-forget-it, a nominator's experience is relatively hands-off compared to that of a validator.
-For more information, you can take a look at the [nominator guide](learn-nominator.md) to understand your responsibilities as a nominator.
+Thus, while not being completely set-it-and-forget-it, a nominator's experience is relatively hands-off compared to that of a validator, and even more with [nominator pools](./learn-nomination-pools.md).
+For more information, you can take a look at the [nominator [guide](learn-nominator.md) to understanding your responsibilities as a nominator.

 If you want to become a nominator, see [this](../maintain/maintain-guides-how-to-nominate-polkadot.md) guide.
-If you are a beginner and would like to securely stake your tokens using Polkadot JS Apps, refer to [this](https://support.polkadot.network/support/solutions/articles/65000168057-how-do-i-stake-nominate-on-polkadot-) support article. {{ kusama: The tutorial presented in the support article is demonstrated on Polkadot, but the procedure is the same for Kusama :kusama }}
+If you are a beginner and would like to securely stake your tokens using the Polkadot-JS UI, refer to [this](https://support.polkadot.network/support/solutions/articles/65000168057-how-do-i-stake-nominate-on-polkadot-) support article. {{ kusama: The tutorial presented in the support article is demonstrated on Polkadot, but the procedure is the same for Kusama :kusama }}

 ### Selection of Validators